Siobhan Marshall

 Siobhan Marshall is a New Zealand actress best known for her role as Pascalle West from the comedy/drama series Outrageous Fortune (2005–2010).

 Career

 Marshall attended Auckland's Unitec School of Performing Screen Arts and graduated in 2003.

 In 2004, Marshall appeared on Shortland Street, playing a character coincidentally called Siobhan.
 She next appeared as "Dominique" in one episode of the kid's show Amazing Extraordinary Friends.

 She is represented by Auckland Actors and Encompass Entertainment Group.

-In 2015 she appeared on a sixth series of the New Zealand version of Dancing with the Stars with her professional dancing partner, Charlie Billington, where she was placed third in the competition.
+In 2015, she appeared on a sixth series of the New Zealand version of Dancing with the Stars with her professional dancing partner, Charlie Billington, where she was placed third in the competition.

 Personal life

 Marshall, who stands at 183 cm tall, has a brother and sister.
-Marshall owned a home in Oratia, a suburb of Auckland, but lived with her mother in Auckland in 2013.
+As of 2013, Marshall had rented out her home in the Auckland suburb of Oratia, having moved in to her mother's home in Auckland.
 She married actor Millen Baird in 2016.
 They have two children.